Ashish8449/News-App/README.md

 A basic News app example.
 Uses the News API to request News data.

+## Features

+- Top headlines will be displayed on the home page
+- Get news headline
+- Get news by category
+- Get news including a keyword
+- SPA implemented using hashchange

 # Tools And Languages
 To make this application, we're going to need to cover the following tools and languages:
 1. HTML - (hyper-text-markup-language) the information represented on the page.